nikhilsujith/kafka-opensearch/readme.md

 # Kafka Open Search

 ## What?
+Kafka project with a producer and consumer module.

-Kafka project which reads data off the wikimedia changes stream "https://stream.wikimedia.org/v2/stream/recentchange" and publishes into a kafka topic.
-The stream can be any data.
+Producer listens to server sent events from wikimedia changes stream "https://stream.wikimedia.org/v2/stream/recentchange" and publishes into a kafka topic.
-Kafka consumer then consumes data off the kafka topic and publishes to OpenSearch (Open Source version of Elastic Search)
+Kafka consumer then consumes data off the kafka topic and publishes to OpenSearch (Open Source version of Elastic Search) which can later be used for data analysis.

 ## Setup
 <ul>